-The Key to a Successful NextGen 5.9/KBM 8.4 Upgrade
+The Key to a Successful NextGen 5.9/8.4 KBM Upgrade

-TempDev has helped many clients perform the latest NextGen 5.9/KBM 8.4 update.
-Our team of Project Managers, Developers, and Trainers have picked up a lot of tips and tricks along the way that we’re happy to share with you.
+TempDev has helped many clients perform the latest NextGen 5.9/8.4 KBM upgrade.
+Our team of Project Managers, Template Developers, and Trainers have picked up a lot of tips and tricks along the way that we're happy to share with you.
 Let us assist you to make your next upgrade a smooth one.

-Start your planning process by reviewing the lessons learned from previous KBM and application upgrades.
+Start your planning process by reviewing the lessons learned from previous application & KBM upgrades.
 Identify what you could do differently this time by going over the project plans and timeline.
 Do you need to change the schedule, resource allocation or milestones to better align with organizational goals?

 Include physician champions from the start so they don't get surprised later down the road.
 They can raise issues that might interfere with patient care or daily job duties.
 Identify key stakeholders and super users in the project.
 This team will act as an advocate for success during the first few weeks of implementation when stress levels can be high from end-users adapting to change.

 TempDev has a created a custom Gap Analysis web tool to help automatically identify customizations and utilization of templates, documents and SQL stored procedures.
+It greatly assists with to assist with your NextGen KBM upgrade.
 It also acts as a guide for the project team to manage the development workload.
 We also recommend doing the following:

 - Review any requirement documents for previously completed custom development.
 You don't want any of your customized functions or integration breaking due to the upgrade.